WHO questions safety of aspartame. Here's a list of popular foods, beverages with the sweetener.

 What is aspartame?

 Aspartame is a compound called methyl ester.
 The artificial sweetener, which is 200 times as potent as regular granulated sugar, entered the market as a low-calorie sweetener in 1981.
 Brand names include Nutrasweet, Equal and Sugar Twin.
-Since then, it has become a key ingredient in foods and beverages across North America, Asia and Europe, data from the National Library of Medicine shows.
+Since then, it has become a key ingredient in foods and beverages across North America, Asia and Europe, data from the scientific journal Nutrients shows.

 According to several studies, aspartame does not impact blood sugar or insulin levels, making it a popular sugar substitute in foods for diabetics.
 Manufacturers have also used aspartame in reduced-sugar and sugar-free snacks, condiments and beverages amid research that has linked excess sugar consumption to various cancers.